xiix0/scam/README.md

-You will always have good luck in your personal affairs.
+You will be married within a year, and divorced within two.